QuantumFractal/fruitjs/README.md

-fruitjs
+Fruit
 =======

-It's a story game thing
+It's a story game thing.
+[I made it a while ago in PHP](http://ratherwonderful.com/fruit/) and [now I'm continuing it but in JavaScript](http://ratherwonderful.com/fruit/) because why not.